Queensland’s strengthened water metering standards

 -

-Water entitlement holders in the following areas are required to have their existing meters validated by 30 November 2024.
+Water entitlement holders in the following areas are required to have new meters installed and existing meters validated by 30 November 2024.

 - Kolan – Burnett B